MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Service.md

 ```

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.ServiceProcess.ServiceController, System.String

 You can pipe a service object or a string that contains a service name to Set-Service.

 ## OUTPUTS

 ### System.ServiceProcess.ServiceController

 This cmdlet does not return any objects.

 ## NOTES

-* To use **Set-Service** on Windows Vista and later versions of the Windows operating system, start Windows PowerShell by using the Run as administrator option.
+Use of **Set-Service** requires elevated permissions.
+Start  PowerShell by using the Run as administrator option.
-* **Set-Service** can control services only when the current user has permission to do this.
+**Set-Service** can control services only when the current user has permission to do this.
 If a command does not work correctly, you might not have the required permissions.
-* To find the service names and display names of the services on your system, type `Get-Service`.
+To find the service names and display names of the services on your system, type `Get-Service`.
 The service names appear in the **Name** column and the display names appear in the **DisplayName** column.

 ## RELATED LINKS